 7. Shine the light on your favourite groups.

-LinkedIn groups is another available tool that is available to companies and individuals on the platform.
+LinkedIn groups are another available tool that is available to companies and individuals on the platform.
 Joining a group makes LinkedIn members visible to other people in that group.
-Doing so bypasses LinkedIn’s limitations on seeing people that are outside their own networks.
+Doing so bypasses LinkedIn’s limitations on seeing people who are outside their networks.

 If your team members are active in a group owned by someone else, or your business owns a group, using LinkedIn’s ‘Featured Groups’ section of your business profile will let other members know where they can connect with your people.

 8. Your page content should appeal to both humans and search

 The chances of web searchers finding your LinkedIn page when researching brands on Google are heightened if you consider making your LinkedIn company page a central location where people can learn more about what your company does.

 Create an overview alongside accompanying page content detailing the story of your business compellingly.
 Pay close attention to the first few lines of your company’s overview.
 This content is important as this will be visible to users across various devices.
 Additionally, include relevant keywords to increase your page’s search visibility.

 9. Showcase pages can help you appeal to market segments

 Having a LinkedIn company page allows you to also create Showcase Pages, which you can use to highlight different aspects of your company culture and your brand.
 By using these speciality pages, you can curate content on a single topic.
 You can promote a product, highlight your team’s accomplishments, or even create a learning centre.

 By creating this type of niche content is another method to aid in getting your company discovered.